Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 And to wash down the burger...
 A bit of sport!
 But don't worry, in this activity we're not going to encourage you to go jogging in Central Park, which you could do, but this time you'll be visiting the park to attend the free winter sports festival.

-Snowshoeing, sledding, skiing and snowboarding are all on offer.
-It's a good opportunity to learn if you haven't done any of these sports, or to improve your technique in one of the most unique settings for these winter sports.
+There's snowshoeing, sledding, skiing and snowboarding.
+It's a good opportunity to learn if you haven't done any of these sports, or to improve your technique in one of the most unique settings for winter sports.

 Weather in NYC in February